AustinBachurski/BuildingPermitParser/README.md

 ## Rubric Points Addressed

 1. The project demonstrates an understanding of C++ functions and control structures: `parser.cpp` lines 41 through 278.
-2. The project reads data from a file and process the data, or the program writes data to a file: `parser.cpp` lines 119 through 263.
+2. The project reads data from a file and processes the data, or the program writes data to a file: `parser.cpp` lines 119 through 263.
 3. The project uses Object Oriented Programming techniques: `parser.hpp`
 4. Classes use appropriate access specifiers for class members: `parser.hpp` lines 23 & 48.
 5. Class constructors utilize member initialization lists: `parser.cpp` lines 3 through 36.